JadElHakim/JadElHakim/README.md

 - **Learning Agility**: Eager to learn new technologies and methodologies.
 - **Attention to Detail**: Ensuring accuracy in technical diagnosis and documentation.
 - **Resilience**: Maintaining effectiveness under pressure, especially during critical incidents.
+- **Client Relations**: Excellent client-facing skills, including empathy, active listening, and the ability to communicate complex technical issues in an understandable manner.
+Proven track record of building strong relationships with clients and providing high-level support.

 I am continuously working to improve these skills and acquire new ones, particularly in the field of cybersecurity, as I transition into this area.

 ## Technologies